GoaFan77/Enhanced4XModRepo/Readme.txt

 ---Mods---

-Maelstrom - Awesome new planet module meshes
+Maelstrom - Awesome new planet module and strikecraft meshes.
 Infinite Space - Axel's fantastic planet mod.
 Uzi's Sins Plus - Several planet textures and bonuses have been incorporated from it.
 Project Equilibrium - For an awesome set of fun balance changes.